-- Our services are subject to regulation and future legislative or regulatory actions could adversely affect our business and expose us to liability. - The adoption of additional 911 requirements by the Federal Communications Commission ("FCC") could increase our costs that could make our service more expensive, decrease our profit margins, or both. - If we cannot comply with the FCC's rules imposing call signaling requirements on VoIP providers like us, we may be subject to fines, cease and desist orders, or other penalties. - Failure to comply with communications and telemarketing laws could result in significant fines or place significant restrictions on our business. - The FCC has continued to increase regulation of interconnected VoIP services and may at any time determine certain VoIP services are telecommunications services subject to traditional common carrier regulation. - Reform of federal and state Universal Service Fund ("USF") programs could increase the cost of our service to our customers, diminishing or eliminating our pricing advantage. - We process, store, and use personal information and other data, which subjects us and our customers to a variety of evolving industry standards, contractual obligations and other legal rules related to privacy, which may increase our costs, decrease adoption and use of our products and services, and expose us to liability. - Use or delivery of our services may become subject to new or increased regulatory requirements, taxes or fees. - We may be unable to use some or all of our net operating loss carryforwards, which could materially and adversely affect our reported financial condition and results of operations.
+- Our services are subject to regulation and future legislative or regulatory actions could adversely affect our business and expose us to liability. - The adoption of additional 911 requirements by the FCC could increase our costs that could make our service more expensive, decrease our profit margins, or both. - If we cannot comply with the FCC's rules imposing call signaling requirements on VoIP providers like us, we may be subject to fines, cease and desist orders, or other penalties. - Failure to comply with communications and telemarketing laws could result in significant fines or place significant restrictions on our business. - The FCC has continued to increase regulation of interconnected VoIP services and may at any time determine certain VoIP services are telecommunications services subject to traditional common carrier regulation. - Reform of federal and state USF programs could increase the cost of our service to our customers, diminishing or eliminating our pricing advantage. - We process, store, and use personal information and other data, which subjects us and our customers to a variety of evolving industry standards, contractual obligations and other legal rules related to privacy, which may increase our costs, decrease adoption and use of our products and services, and expose us to liability. - Use or delivery of our services may become subject to new or increased regulatory requirements, taxes or fees.